mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your doctor and nurse will explain any other tests that you may need.

 ### Side Effects From Chemotherapy
 Your chemotherapy will kill the cancerous cells in your body and will prepare your bone marrow to receive your transplant.
 However, the side effects associated with chemotherapy are not to be taken lightly.
-These side effects will include the loss of your ability to heal and fight infections, infertility, hair loss, fatigue, nausea, mouth sores, and mouth tenderness.
+These side effects may include the loss of your ability to fight infections, infertility, hair loss, fatigue, nausea, mouth sores, mouth tenderness, or mouth sores.

 Your healthcare team will help you understand and prepare for these side effects.
 Before you receive your chemotherapy, make a list of questions that you would like to ask about these side effects.
 Talk through these questions with your caregiver and your healthcare team.